chocolatey/docs/input/en-us/guides/create/create-zip-package.md

 Perform the following steps:

-1. Open the `tutorials` folder in VSCode.
+1. Open the `tutorials` folder in VS Code.
 2. Press `Ctrl+Shift+P` or use the **View** menu and click on **Command Palette**..
 3. Type `Chocolatey:` and select `Create new Chocolatey package` from the list of available commands.
 4. Give your package a name, e.g. `embedded-zip`.